shakfu/py2max/README.md

 - Allows precise layout and configuration of Max objects.

-- Patcher objects have generic methods such as `add_textbox` and can have specialized methods as required such as `add_coll`.
-In the latter case, the method makes to prepopulate the `coll` object from a python dictionary (see `py2max/tests/test_coll.py`).
+- Patcher objects have generic methods such as `add_textbox` and can also have specialized methods such as `add_coll`.
+In the latter case, for example, the `add_coll` method has a `dictionary` argument to make it easy to prepopulate the `coll` object (see `py2max/tests/test_coll.py`).

-- Has a `maxclassdb` feature which recalls defaults configuration of Max Objects.
+- Has a `maxclassdb` feature which recalls default configuration of Max Objects.

 ## Possible use cases

-- create parametrizable objects with configuration from offline sources.
+- Create parametrizable objects with configuration from offline sources.
 For example, one-of-a-kind wavetable oscillators configured from random wavetable files.

-- generation of test cases during external development
+- Generation of test cases during external development

-- takes the pain out of creating parameter objects
+- Takes the pain out of creating objects with lots of parameters

-- prepopulate containers objects such as `coll`, `dict` and `table` objects with data
+- Prepopulate containers objects such as `coll`, `dict` and `table` objects with data

-- help to save time creating many objects with slightly different arguments
+- Help to save time creating many objects with slightly different arguments

-- use graph drawing algorithms on generated patches
+- Use graph drawing algorithms on generated patches

-- generative patch generation (-;
+- Generative patch generation (-;

 - etc..